xyMicro/RMBG-1.4/README.md

   Country: text
   Email: text
-  By submitting this form, I agree to BRIA’s Privacy policy and Terms & conditions, see links below: checkbox
+  By submitting this form, I agree to BRIA’s Privacy policy and Terms & conditions, see links below: checkbox Would you like to receive marketing information, updates, and promotional offers from Bria AI via email?:
+    type: select
+    options:
+      - Yes
+      - No
 ---

 # BRIA Background Removal v1.4 Model Card